atreish/atreish/README.md

 ### Hi there 👋

 Hey!
-I'm Atreish (Uh-tri-shh) and I am a Data Scientist based in New York City.
+I'm Atreish and I am a Data Scientist based in New York City.
 I have experience in Applied Mathematics and Python programming.